Skip to main content

 • Work Order Issuance: A work order is automatically issued after CAD approval or True-Up is complete.

 • Milestone Payments are disbursed in two installments based on project completion: M1 (80% of E&C) is released upon substantial completion, defined as passing installation review and inspection approval.
-M2 (the remaining 20% of E&C) is released upon confirmation of Permission to Operate (PTO).
+M2 (the remaining 20% of E&C) is released upon confirmation of Permission to Operate (PTO) and system production.

 Project Lifecycle Overview